PacoSalas/Empowering-cash-managers-CP/README.md

 # Empowering-cash-managers-through-Compromise-Programming
-Python code for the examples in Empowering cash managers through compromise programming.
+Python code for the examples in the chapter Empowering cash managers through compromise programming to be published in...